 Using A1c to improve your diabetes management

 Normal A1c levels for somebody without diabetes is 4-6%.
 People who don't have diabetes maintain this range without any additional thought or effort.
 But those of us who live with diabetes have to work to reach an A1c target of 7% or less, as recommended by the ADA, and reduce the risk of developing additional health issues related to extended high blood sugar.
 An A1c test is an indicator of whether your current diabetes management plan is working optimally.
 If the result is higher than your target number, it may be time to discuss other treatment options with your health care team or adjust your eating strategies to reduce average blood sugar.

 Your target A1c goal and current A1c levels may be different from other people's because certain other factors should be considered, including diabetes type (type 1, type 2, gestational diabetes, prediabetes, etc.), diabetes complications, additional health conditions like sickle cell disease, liver disease, or kidney disease, therapy needs, procedures such as blood transfusion, and your risk factor for severe hypoglycemia (low blood sugar).

 A1c isn't the full story

-Remember: living with diabetes is a journey, the numbers are simply data points, and there are always ways to adjust your management plan toward better health outcomes.
+Remember: living with diabetes is a journey, the numbers are simply data points, and there are always ways to work with your healthcare provider to adjust your diabetes management plan toward better health outcomes.